 Toyota recently announced a second worldwide recall of vehicles with defective airbags.
 The problem is that the passenger-side airbag has a defective inflator that, if cracked, could allow metal fragments to get into the compartment, potentially causing injuries when the airbag inflates.
 The defect could also leave the instrument panel with “thermal damage.”
 Toyota said […]

-Rapoport Weisberg Sims & VanOverloop filed a medical malpractice case today in the Circuit Court of Dane County, Wisconsin, on behalf of a 32-year-old woman for the delayed diagnosis of her breast cancer.
+Rapoport Sims Perry & VanOverloop filed a medical malpractice case today in the Circuit Court of Dane County, Wisconsin, on behalf of a 32-year-old woman for the delayed diagnosis of her breast cancer.
 The lawsuit alleges the woman’s doctor improperly assessed a mass on the woman’s breast and said it was not suspicious rather than referring the […]